-This brochure describes the benefits of the Blue Cross and Blue Shield Service Benefit Plan - FEP Blue Focus under our contract (CS 1039) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of the Blue Cross and Blue Shield Service Benefit Plan - FEP Blue Focus under contract (CS 1039) between the Blue Cross and Blue Shield Association and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 This Plan is underwritten by participating Blue Cross and Blue Shield Plans (Local Plans) that administer this Plan in their individual localities.
-For customer service assistance, visit our website, www.fepblue.org, or contact your Local Plan at the telephone number appearing on the back of your FEP Blue Focus ID card.
+For customer service assistance, visit our website, www.fepblue.org, or contact your Local Plan at the phone number appearing on the back of your FEP Blue Focus ID card.

-The Blue Cross and Blue Shield Association is the Carrier of the Plan.
 The address for the Blue Cross and Blue Shield Service Benefit Plan administrative office is:

-Blue Cross and Blue Shield Service Benefit Plan
+Blue Cross and Blue Shield Service Benefit Plan 1310 G Street NW, Suite 900

-1310 G Street NW, Suite 900 Washington, DC 20005
+Washington, DC 20005